prebid/prebid.github.io/prebid-mobile/pbm-api/ios/pbm-native-inapp-ios.md

 {% include alerts/alert_important.html content=importantNote %}

 {% capture importantNote %}
-Starting from the `1.14.0-beta1` version the converting of the native ad template to the ad objects is changed respectively to the IAB specs.
+Starting with the `1.14.0-beta1` version the converting of the native ad template to the ad objects is changed respectively to the IAB specs.
 See this [issue](https://github.com/prebid/prebid-mobile-ios/issues/494) for the details.
 If you update SDK from the previous version - verify the native ads integration before the release.
 {% endcapture %}

 {% include alerts/alert_important.html content=importantNote %}